-- the 2030 Global Innovation Competition in the "Plant proteins and plant chemistry" category; - the "Efficient Solution" label from the Solar Impulse foundation (2019); - Ernst and Young's Start-up of the Year Award for the Auvergne Rhône-Alpes region (2021); - the Tech for Good Awards in the Resources category (2022); - the AURA CSR trophy in the eco-design category (2022) - the Pierre Potier Prize under the aegis of France Chimie and the French Ministry of the Economy (2023).

-In 2020 and 2021, AFYREN was selected for the French Tech 120 (the 120 most promising start-ups in France).
-The company was removed from this ranking in 2022 following its IPO (exclusion criterion).

-The Company is also supported in its development by the Auvergne Rhône-Alpes and Grand Est regions, as well as by Bpifrance, the European Investment Bank and Circular Bio-Based Europe.
+- the 2030 Global Innovation Competition in the "Plant proteins and plant chemistry" category; - the "Efficient Solution" label of the Solar Impulse foundation (2019); - Ernst and Young's Start-up of the Year Award for the Auvergne Rhône-Alpes region (2021): - the Tech for Good Awards in the Resources category (2022); - the AURA CSR trophy in the eco-design category (2022); - the Pierre Potier Prize under the aegis of France Chimie and the French Ministry of the Economy (2023); - France Chimie's Responsible Care award in the social category (2024) - ✓ In 2020 and 2021, AFYREN was selected for the French Tech 120 (the 120 most promising start-ups in France).
+The Company was removed from this ranking in 2022 following its IPO (exclusion criterion). - ✓ The Company is also supported in its development by the Auvergne Rhône-Alpes and Grand Est regions, as well as by Bpifrance, the European Investment Bank and Circular Bio-Based Europe.